11.1. EtherNet/IP Overview

 RSL

-remote sense loss, hard fault
+remote sense loss, soft fault

 7